-Recommendation 8-10: Voting with the assistance of a companion should not involve formal written declarations, but should be permitted by the presiding officer where a voter appears to be unable to vote without assistance.
-The limit on the number of voters a companion may assist should not apply to family members, who should include grandparents and (adult) grandchildren.
+8.17 Voting with the assistance of a companion should not involve formal written declarations, but should be permitted by the presiding officer where a voter appears to be unable to vote without assistance.
+The definition of "family member" should be expanded to include grandparents, (adult) grandchildren and cohabitants.

-Recommendation 8-11: There should be a single formulation of the need for the returning officer to provide a facility in every polling station to assist visually impaired voters to vote unaided.
+8.18 There should be a single formulation of the need for the returning officer to provide a facility in every polling station to assist visually impaired voters to vote unaided.